 Early in 2007, as Christopher was writing Book Three, he realized that the plot and characters demanded more space than could fit into one volume and that a fourth book would be necessary to give each story element the attention it deserved.
 What began as the Inheritance trilogy became the Inheritance cycle.
 Book Three, Brisingr, was published on September 20, 2008.

 In 2009 Christopher wrote Eragon’s Guide to Alagaësia—an illustrated tour of the most interesting peoples, places, and things in Eragon’s world.
 It was published in November of the same year.

 Book Four, Inheritance, published November 8, 2011, completes the story that Christopher envisioned years ago when he first outlined the adventure.
 His tour for Inheritance took Christopher across the United States and to Canada, France, Germany, Italy, Czech Republic, Spain, The Netherlands, Australia, and New Zealand.

 In 2011, the Guinness World Records recognized him as the “youngest author of a bestselling book series.”

 Christopher is grateful to all his readers.
 He is especially heartened to hear that his books have inspired young people to read and to write stories of their own.
-Although Christopher will one day return to Alagaësia, he is currently working on several projects set in other worlds, including a new science fiction novel.
+His most recent release is The Fork, the Witch, and the Worm.
+He is currently working on several projects set in other worlds, including a new science fiction novel.

 Photo © Lauren Zurchin.